The prevalence of organic and herbal remedies is rampant today, with pregnant women embracing these teas due to their many benefits.

 Herbal remedies such as red raspberry, stinging nettle, or peppermint are known to increase essential nutrients that prevent miscarriage through progesterone increase.

-Fertility teas not only improve fertility but also balance the female body after birth.
+Fertility teas improve fertility and balance the female body after birth.

 This aids in maintaining a healthy body and limits complications that may arise during conception.

-Opting for loose teas ensures maximum freshness and protects the products from reactions to the environment.
+Opting for loose teas ensures maximum freshness and protects the products from environmental reactions.

 Fertility teas are not FDA approved but recommended by many as a sure bet.